BIBI78/NewDiceGame/README.md

   ![solution](assets/images/jshintsol1.png)
   ![solution](assets/images/jshintsol2.png)

-  - The way I have written my Java Script 8 functions are called in the HTML when the user "clicks", this is intentional and just how the code works.
-I tried to find a way around it but I could not.
-This is the best I could do at this moment in time.

   - There was an error in the console for my rules and index page.
 In my head it seemed smarter to make seperate JS and CSS files for each page since there are not that many but I was told it is convetion to use the same js script for the whole project and so thats what I did.
 This problem was resolved by just taking out the JS file all together from these two pages since they really did need them.
-But I also coudlve created a new Js and removed the event listener that wasnt being used if I need too.
+But I also coudlve created a new Js and removed the event listener that wasnt being used if I needed too.
   ![problem](assets/images/console_error.png)

 ![problem](assets/images/jshintp0.png)
   # Tutuor suggetions
   - I was actually so stuck and freaked about this being a reason Id fail the project that I spoke to Code Institute Tutor about it.
+I Actually solved this problem myself and I talk about it up above in JS bugs section.
     * ![solution](assets/images/jshintp1.png)
     * ![solution](assets/images/jshintp2.png)